 Amazon or Etsy?

 If you use Amazon KDP, you'll be able to sell your craft book on Amazon, undeniably the world's leading online bookseller.
 But as with any nonfiction book, you need to develop a title, subtitle, and description that will help your book get found in search.

 But what about Etsy?
 Crafters do sell their designs on Etsy because it's popular with both craft buyers and crafters.
 Some also promote their Etsy offerings on Pinterest, especially if they have great project photos.

-If you decide that you want to offer your patterns and instructions on multiple sites, such as both Amazon and Etsy, make sure that there are no "exclusive" agreements which would bar you from doing so.
-For example, as of this writing, if you use Amazon KDP for your eBook, it is a "non-exclusive" arrangement which allows you to offer your book in multiple retail venues, both online and offline, though some restrictions may apply.
+If you decide that you want to offer your patterns and instructions on multiple sites, such as both Amazon and Etsy, make sure that there are no "exclusive" agreements that would bar you from doing so.
+For example, as of this writing, if you use Amazon KDP for your eBook, it is a "non-exclusive" arrangement that allows you to offer your book in multiple retail venues, both online and offline, though some restrictions may apply.
 However, if you enroll in the KDP Select program, you will be prohibited from selling your book elsewhere while it is enrolled in Select.
-See the terms of service for any site or retail outlet you plan to use to very your book's sales eligibility and limitations.
+See the terms of service for any site or retail outlet you plan to use to vary your book's sales eligibility and limitations.

 © 2017 Heidi Thorne